-All Magic Kingdom guests are invited to watch the Disney Princess coronation of Merida on May 11, 2013 at Cinderella Castle, but should be aware that Disney’s own cameras will be recording the event and will likely be blocking off a large area directly in front of the castle.
+All Magic Kingdom Guests are invited to watch the Disney Princess coronation of Merida on May 11, 2013, at Cinderella Castle.
+Still, they should be aware that Disney’s own cameras will be recording the event and will likely be blocking off a large area directly in front of the castle.

 UPDATE (5/11/13) – Merida has become the 11th Disney Princess!
 Here is the full royal coronation ceremony at Walt Disney World:

-Click here for a gallery of photos and more video from the event.
+Click here for a gallery of photos and more videos from the event.

-The “Brave” princess is the first to join the line-up from the world of Pixar, though she is getting an artistic
+The “Brave” princess is the first to join the line-up from the world of Pixar.
+However, she is getting an artistic

 makeover new look on some merchandise to match the new Disney Princess look seen on a broad array of merchandise, as seen here, moving away from the 3D computer-generated look from her film.